Richard Glen Taylor

 Election Questions

-β challenging stance & manifesto gapsGiven that you have not yet published a manifesto, what are your top three priorities for Lonan and the Isle of Man as a whole?
+โ challenging stance & manifesto gapsYou have not yet published a manifesto or outlined your policy priorities.
+What are your top three priorities for Lonan and the Isle of Man, and how do you plan to address them?

 All scores, summaries, and questions are AI-generated from public evidence.They do not imply wrongdoing.